What is School IPM?

 - Broad-Spectrum Chemicals

-- Children, especially small children, have different habits that increase exposure to pesticides used in schools, including: crawling/playing/sleeping on the floor or outside on managed turf, feeding while sitting on the floor or turf, and putting objects and body parts into their mouth that may have contacted chemically treated areas.
+- Children, especially small children, have different habits that increase exposure to pesticides used in schools, including: crawling/playing/sleeping on the floor or outside on managed turf, eating while sitting on the floor or turf, and putting objects and body parts into their mouth that may have contacted chemically treated areas.

-- Allergens from cockroaches and other pests can trigger allergies or asthma; IPM is much more efficient at preventing pest presence up front, reducing both allergens present and the need for a reactionary, chemical approach.
+- Allergens from cockroaches and other pests can trigger allergies or asthma; IPM is much more efficient at preventing pest presence up front, reducing both allergens and the need for a reactionary, chemical approach.

 - Absenteeism due to asthma and allergy-related ailments negatively affects your child's education.

-- Acute poisoning risk.
-Any time chemicals are used, especially if used improperly by non-licensed individuals, the risk of acute poisoning exists.
+- Any time chemicals are used, especially if used improperly by non-licensed individuals, the risk of acute poisoning exists.
 In Utah, there is no requirement that individuals applying pesticides (non-restricted) in schools or on school grounds have a pesticide license, unless the applications are made by a commercial pest control company.